 Professor of French and Neo-Latin Studies

-Ingrid is closely involved with Warwick's interdisciplinary Centre for the Study of the Renaissance, which she directed from 2007–2010.
-She returned to the Centre's Directorship in October 2014.
+Ingrid is closely involved with Warwick's interdisciplinary Centre for the Study of the Renaissance, which she directed from 2007–2010 and from 2014–2018.

-Since 2015 she also fulfills the role of Academic Director of Warwick in Venice (Palazzo Pesaro Papafava), which hosts undergraduate and graduate programmes, conferences and vacation schools, and cultural events.
+From 2015–2018 she also fulfilled the role of Academic Director of Warwick in Venice (then at the Palazzo Pesaro Papafava), which hosts undergraduate and graduate programmes, conferences and vacation schools, and cultural events.

-Ingrid De Smet's research mainly covers the period from ca. 1575 to about 1650; she takes a comparative and interdisciplinary approach, and is especially interested in the Latin writings of that time, as they often had a pan-European appeal.
+Ingrid De Smet's research relates mainly to the intellectual culture of France, Italy, the Low Countries, c.
+1550-c.
+1650 in France, Italy and the Low Countries.
+Taking a comparative and interdisciplinary approach, Ingrid is especially interested in the Latin writings (Neo-Latin) of that time, as they often had a pan-European appeal.
 Her publications cover subjects of satire, the Classical tradition and humanism, and writers of the Reformation and Counter-Reformation.
 For example, she co-edited, with Philip Ford (+) of Cambridge University, Eros et Priapus: érotisme et obscénité dans la littérature néo-latine (Geneva, 1997), whilst her book Menippean Satire in the Republic of Letters, 1581-1655 (Geneva, 1996) is considered seminal reading on the subject.
 Prof. De Smet has also authored a monograph on the life and work of Jacques Auguste de Thou (1553-1617), a French intellectual, magistrate and politician, who is especially known as the author of a bulky, Latin History of His Own Time, but who also left a large number of poems (many still in manuscript) on topics ranging from the erotic to the religious, over falconry and political lampoons.
 Other publications relating to this project also include «Montaigne et de Thou: une ancienne amitié mise au jour» and «Thuanus ille Philiater, ou Médecins, robins, et poètes aux temps des Guerres de Religion (le cas de Jacques-Auguste de Thou)».
 In March 2006 she was guest organiser of an international journée d'études on de Thou at the Centre V.-L. Saulnier, which led to the themed issue of the Cahiers Saulnier (vol. 24 ), entitled Jacques-Auguste de Thou (1553-1617).
 Ecriture et condition robine.